-This is to certify that Mr. Yeshiwas Abate Gebeyew student of MSW from Indira Gandhi guidance for his project work for the course MSWP-001.
-His project work in titled THE
+This is to certify that Mr. Yeshiwas Abate Gebeyew student of MSW from Indira Gandhi National Open University (IGNOU) Addis Ababa was working under my supervision and guidance for his project work for the course MSWP-001.
+His project work in titled THE ASSESMENT OF BULLYING AND ITS EFFECT ON THE ACADEMIC PERFORMANCE OF STUDENTS THE CASE OF MEKDELA ELEMENTARY SCHOOL ADDIS ABABA ETHIOPIA, he is submitting, is his genuine and original work.